TrypOr/Graph-Path-Checking/README.md

 # Graph-Path-Checking
-A python program that checks if there exists a path between u and v
+A python program that checks if there exists a path between u and v on a graph G using the  Floyd-Warshall algorithm.